 What is the best sales enablement roleplay tool in 2026?

-Prepse, for most teams.
-It is the best all-in-one: practice, scoring, and certification in one loop, built from your own calls.
-Use case still matters.
-Second Nature and Kendo are strong focused roleplay apps, Quantified and Hyperbound lead on enterprise realism and languages, and Mindtickle and Gong make sense if you want roleplay inside a platform you already run.
-But if you want one system that proves readiness end to end, that is Prepse.
+Prepse, for teams that want an LMS and AI roleplay in one place.
+It turns playbooks and real calls into guided paths with Guides, Walkthroughs, Quizzes, and AI roleplays.
+Second Nature and Kendo are strong focused roleplay apps.
+Quantified and Hyperbound focus on enterprise realism and languages.
+Mindtickle and Gong make sense if you want roleplay inside a broader platform you already run.

 How much do AI sales roleplay tools cost?

 They split into two camps.
 A few publish prices: Kendo from $55/mo per seat and PitchMonster from about $1,200/quarter.
 The rest start with a demo for a custom quote, including Second Nature, Quantified, Hyperbound, Nooks, Mindtickle, and Gong.
-Whatever the price, try before you buy so you know a tool is realistic and sticky.
-Few let you: Yoodli has a free tier, and Prepse includes your first 10 simulations free, per seat and scaling from a single team to enterprise.
+Whatever the price, try before you buy.
+Yoodli has a free tier, and Prepse includes your first 10 AI roleplays free.

 Is AI sales roleplay just for SDRs and cold calls?

-No. Cold-call practice is the common starting point, but the higher-value use is later-stage and full-funnel: ramping AEs running discovery and pricing, renewals, and post-sale teams.
-Tools differ sharply here, so confirm the AI buyer can hold a longer, multi-thread conversation with real deal context.
+No. Cold-call practice is a common starting point, but teams also use roleplay for discovery, pricing, negotiation, renewals, customer success, and support.
+Tools differ sharply here, so confirm the AI buyer can handle longer conversations with real deal context.

 Does a roleplay tool replace my LMS?

 Usually not.
 Most roleplay apps sit next to your existing LMS.
-Prepse is built as the AI-native LMS itself, so curriculum, practice, scoring, and certification live in one system rather than a point tool bolted onto content that only tracks completion.
+Prepse is the LMS: Guides, Walkthroughs, Quizzes, AI roleplays, course progress, and completion requirements live in one system.

 TL;DR